fawkesjs/fawkesjs-starter/README.md

 ## Usage
 - git clone https://github.com/fawkesjs/fawkesjs-starter
-- npm install && npm run start
+- npm install && npm run start (if you want to maintain the db, use node .)
 - navigate to localhost:5000/swagger to test the api
 - Config is at app/config, see [Documentation](https://github.com/fawkesjs/fawkesjs/tree/master/doc) for more info